mmirhoseini/babbel_words_game/README.md

 ### Dependencies ###

 * Android Support Tools (appcompat, vector ) v23.4.0
-* Dagger 2.4
+* Dagger v2.4
-* RxJava 1.1.3
+* RxJava v1.1.3
-* RxAndroid 1.1.0
+* RxAndroid v1.1.0
 * Butterknife v8.0.1
-* Timber 4.1.2
+* Timber v4.1.2
-* AutoValue 1.2
+* AutoValue v1.2
 * AppSettings v1.0.1
 * AndroidUtils v1.0.0
-* retrolambda 3.2.5
+* Retrolambda v3.2.5
-* android-apt 1.8
+* android-apt v1.8

 --------------------
-### Important Notes ###

-The application has one Main Activity which is responsible for presenting whole game view consist of two fragments, MenuFragment and GameFragment.

-All activity lifecycle and player behaviours are implemented, and according to device size and situation user get a good view and UX.

-There was no time for adding some Test Cases to test application, but because of implementing MVP methodology Unit testing is so easy and we can also add some Android UI Instrumentation Test.

 ### Application Structure ###

 The Application implemented and structured bases on the MVP pattern best practice, contributed by [Antonio Leiva](http://antonioleiva.com/mvp-android/).

 Whole game functionality is implemented in "Core-Lib" module using pure Java.
 The "App" module contain all codes required for game to load on Android.

+The application has one Main Activity which is responsible for presenting whole game views consist of two fragments.
+(Menu and Game Fragments)

+All activity and fragments lifecycle and player behaviours are implemented, and according to device size and situation user get a good view and UX.

 The view (MainActivity), contain a reference to the presenter.
 The only thing that the view will do is calling a method from the presenter every time there is an interface action or cominicate with it's Fragments.